Local Market

 How does the site handle severe-weather events?

-Pre-built winter-storm, summer-thunderstorm, and tree-down pages ready to deploy within 24 hours of a weather event.
+Pre-built winter-storm, summer-thunderstorm, and tree-down pages ready to deploy as soon as weather event hits.

 How long until the new DC site brings leads?